JDK 16 Releases Today Link to heading

 You can find the repositories here

-JEP-394 Pattern Matching for instanceof
+JEP-394 Pattern Matching for instanceof Link to heading

 If you have ever used instanceof followed by a typecast, you know that the syntax is a bit wordy.
 Pattern matching for instanceof is a new syntax feature that lets you skip the typecast by declaring a new variable in the instanceof expression.
 Spoiler alert: this feature will get even more powerful with switch expressions.